CPHS/OPHS Glossary of Terms

 A legal term used to denote capacity to act on one's own behalf;

-the ability to understand information presented, to appreciate the
+the ability to understand information presented, to appreciate the consequences

-make a choice.
 (See also: Incompetence, Incapacity)

 Confidential Resource: